kip93/e-ink-organiser/readme.md

 Every fifteen minutes, it pulls the upcoming events from [Google Calendar](https://developers.google.com/calendar) and weather forecast from [Open Weather Map](https://openweathermap.org/), writing it all into a simple UI on a 300x400 greyscale image, using a custom [font](https://fonts.google.com/specimen/Space+Mono) and [icons](http://adamwhitcroft.com/climacons/).
-Then using the RPi's SPI interface, it compresses the image to 2-bit shades of grey and sends the data to the display.
+Then it compresses the image to 2-bit shades of grey and, using the RPi's SPI interface, sends the data to the display.

 ## Usage